-Sponsoring advanced research across the disciplines, and public conferences to promote academic, cultural, and scientific exchange.
+Sponsoring advanced research across the disciplines via a Fellowship Program with 20 residential scholars each year, and public conferences promoting academic, cultural, and scientific exchange.

 Other scholarly initiatives